How to Write a Vacation Request Email (+ Tips & Examples)

 Tips for requesting vacation time

 Some people prefer to talk to their boss face-to-face when requesting a vacation.
-Yet, your manager may forget about your verbal request for leave, unintentionally creating trouble for you.
+You, too, might prefer that your team members ask you for time off directly.
+Even so, you never know how busy the work may get — you might end up forgetting about someone’s verbal request for leave, unintentionally creating trouble for them.

-A safer option is to write a vacation request email.
-Here are a few tested expert-infused tips for crafting your email request:
+A safer option is always to have your employees write a vacation request email.
+Here are a few tested expert-infused tips for crafting the leave request letter:

 • Maintain a professional tone no matter what,

-• Use the leave request email most suitable for your particular situation (e.g., Day off request, PTO request, Carryover vacation request),
+• Use the leave request email most suitable for a particular situation (e.g., Day off request, PTO request, Carryover vacation request),

-• Get straight to the point — don’t make too long of an introduction,
+• Get straight to the point — don’t make too long an introduction,

 • Write a concise subject line indicating what the email is about, and

-• Use your work email when sending your leave request instead of your personal email.
+• Use work email when sending leave requests instead of personal email.

-HR Director Sally Ahmed says that the arrangement isn’t that critical as long as you’re thoughtful to others while writing it:
+HR Director Sally Ahmed says that the email arrangement isn’t that critical as long as the writer is thoughtful to others while writing it:

 Human Resources Director at The TemPositions Group of Companies, Sally Ahmed